VirgilSecurity/demo-iotkit-nix/README.md

 - Sign and publish new Firmware and TrustList
 - Manage a user's IoT devices

-Demo also allows you to:
+Also, while working with Demo you can:
 - View logs of all operations using integrated logs viewer
 - View devices information using integrated device manager (Virgil SnapD)